bsstephan/buildable-stick-system/docs/printing-and-materials.md

   seem to have issues with filling curves and you still want to try to maximize contact with walls.
 Concentric is great here if you dial it in.

-Panels may have tiny gaps against the circular button cutouts; this is largely not a problem as buttom rims, decorative plates, etc. will cover it up.
-However, I've had some interesting results with:

-* Initial layer line width: 0.42mm (down .08mm)
-* Initial layer height: 0.25mm (up .05mm)
-* Initial layer pattern: concentric

-These are good defaults and print awesome parts, with the only exception being the top panels, which benefit from using a Hilbert curve initial layer pattern instead of concentric.
+The concentric pattern is a good default and prints awesome parts, with the only exception being the top panels, which benefit from using a Hilbert curve initial layer pattern instead of concentric.

 ## Materials